 Dashlane comes out on top with a reliable autofill option and customizations, enabling you to add visual cues when choosing a payment option.
 LastPass doesn’t have any dealbreakers at this point, but I found Dashlane to just be more flexible in this regard.

 LastPass or Dashlane: which one offers better value for money?

 Both password managers offer a very similar set of features.
 That is not to say that both offerings are equal.
 It’s one thing to compare their free versions and their features and entirely another when it comes to the paid option.

 If you’re thinking about Premium, the question is whether paying $3 a month is worth it for features like password shared folders, advanced multi-factor authentication options, emergency access, priority tech support, autofill for applications (Windows-only), and 1 GB storage for files.
-It seems that their free edition undercuts their premium features, I can’t think of a scenario in which I’d use the premium version over the free one.
+Most importantly, this removes the device type lock present on the Free version.
+So, to make the most out of LastPass, you’ll have to get their Premium option.

 The main features that you unlock by paying for Dashlane include unlimited passwords, unlimited devices, dark web monitoring, and a VPN.
 Arguably, that’s a lot more initiative to become a paying user and only $1 higher than what LastPass was priced at.

 Dashlane vs. LastPass: ease of use and set-up

 As a rule of thumb, password managers are one of the least demanding cybersecurity products hardware-wise.
 In most cases, you could probably use them on a Smart Fridge, provided that it has a web browser included.

 Ultimately, for the password manager to win in this category, it should have something either very exceptional or broken.
 However, LastPass and Dashlane are excellent services in this regard.
 In reality, you do get their different takes on their web client, but no matter which option you pick, it will work as it should.